New Upper Bounds on the Error Probability under ML Decoding for Spinal Codes and the Joint Transmission-Decoding System Design: Transmission Scheme Design

 \section{Transmission Scheme Design}

-In this section, we aim to optimize the transmission scheme of Spinal codes, using the derived FER upper bounds in Section III.
-By formulating and solving a code rate maximization problem, we obtain that under ML decoding, the maximum rate can be achieved by incremental tail transmission scheme.
-While for the practical bubble decoding, as it is difficult to difficult to interpret the FER under Bubble decoding algorithm, we design a heuristic improved transmission scheme.
-The heuristic transmission scheme is inspired by the incremental tail transmission scheme under ML decoding algorithm.
-Simulations show that the proposed optimized transmission scheme can significantly improve the code rate of Spinal codes with Bubble Decoding.
+This section aims to optimize the transmission scheme of Spinal codes.
+We begin with formulating and solving a rate maximization problem under ML decoding, wherein the derived upper bounds in Section \ref{section3} are adopted as a constraint.
+The results show that the maximum rate can be achieved by the incremental tail transmission scheme under ML decoding.
+Then, heuristically, we focus on the more practical near-ML bubble decoding algorithm.
+Under the bubble decoding algorithm, we design an improved transmission scheme named TITT scheme.
+The simulation results given in Section \ref{section6} show that the proposed TITT scheme enables further rate improvement for Spinal codes.